cristian-guerrero/legion-go-tricks/README.md

 - Installing some recommended tools, such as acpi_call for custom fan curves, requires unlocking the root filesystem
   - ChimeraOS 45-1 will include `acpi_call`
+- hhd needs to be manually installed
+  - handycon will also need to be manually disabled after every major OS update
 - ChimeraOS's emulation implementation interferes with Emudeck, you'll need to manually disable the ChimeraOS implementation
 - Only desktop option is Gnome, so anyone that prefers KDE will have to look elsewhere